codedocks2005/-Puller-AI-Chat-Summarizer-Extension/README.md

 ## What it does

 You've just had a long conversation with an AI.
-Instead of scrolling back through hundreds of messages, hit **Summarize** — Puller scrapes the chat, sends it to Gemini, and gives you a clean structured breakdown:
+Instead of scrolling back through hundreds of messages, hit **Summarize** — Puller scrapes the chat and gives you a clean structured breakdown:

 - 🗂 Conversation overview
 - ❗ Problems & questions raised